boahene/alx-system_engineering-devops/README.md

-A repo to display bash scripts
+A repository to run scripts using bash in the directory